heptarch/heptarch.github.io/drafts/quine.md

 ## Antiquines

 The existence of quines is tied up with fixed points and self-reference.
 In this case, the self-reference is harmless (not to mention entertaining) but it is closely allied with a more sinister form of self-reference I call the *antiquine*.
+Instead of returning the object itself, either by evaluation or projection, it somehow *modifies* the returned object.
+For instance, consider

+$$
+Q(x, y) = x + 1.
+$$